 3. Try out naps first

-Put your little one down for a few daytime naps in the new bed before he sleeps in it for a night.
+If your toddler still naps and you have space to have the bed and the cot in their bedroom, then you could try transitioning to the bed for all naps first.
 Then he’ll get used to it and feel more settled when he sleeps all night long in it.
 Also get him used to it being a part of his room, having playtime in his bedroom for example.

 5. Keep some things constant